msamedina/bionetverification/README.md

 2 5 9 0
 ```

-The user is then prompted with a menu for which method to use when running NuSMV:
+The user is then prompted with a menu for which model checker to use:
+1. NuSMV
+2. nuXmv
+3. Prism

+Enter a number to select the relevant model checker.

+If NuSMV/nuXmv has chosen, the user should select which method to use when running SMV file:
 1. Bulk run output specifications
 2. Run individual output specifications
 3. Run general valid-invalid output specifications